People's Choice Award

 Artist statement: This work is one of a series depicting women in the unfamiliar role of perpetrators of destruction and violence.
-Up until its revolt, the typical perception of women was challenged in the early 20th century when militant suffragettes burnt down public buildings and took part in a variety of protests.
+Typical perceptions of women were exploded in the early 20th century when militant suffragettes burnt down public buildings and took part in protests.
 Even today, the outrage motivating these actions disrupts the common perception of women as carers and peacemakers.

 Works on paper